tkovs/correios-app/README.md

 ### Features

-1. Manage your package tracking list.
+1. Track packets shipping by Correios.
-2. Filter the packages from the list by *all*, *pending* and *delivered*.
+2. Manage your package tracking list.
-3. Show the tracking steps for each package in the list.
+3. Filter the packages from the list by *all*, *pending* and *delivered*.

 ### How to build